The Risks of Commodities

 A reward is a direct function of risky.
 In the world of commodities, greater rewards come with a higher degree of risk.
 Commodity futures are leveraged instruments; it takes a small amount of margin to control a large amount of a commodity.
 Therefore, a trader or investor can make a lot of money, but they can also lose a lot.

 Commodities are the most volatile asset class.
-It is not unusual for the price of a raw material to half, double, triple or more over a very short time.
+It is not unusual for the price of a raw material to halve, double, triple or more over a very short time.
 Stocks, bonds, and currencies tend to have lower variance and more liquidity than commodities.

 In any market, the biggest risk is not having a complete understanding of the business.
 Each business has risks.
 Credit risk, margin risk, market risk, and volatility risk are just a few of the many risks people face every day in commerce.
 In the world of commodity futures markets, the leverage afforded by margin makes price risk the danger on which most people focus.